Exhausted Egyptians count cost of political turmoil

 "If that happens that would be the worst thing.
 What am I going to do as a farmer?" said Said Youssef, his hands black from working the land.
 "Where are we going to get the money?"

-Another man, Aly Saber, 65, said fertilizer prices had gone up by 50 Egyptian pounds in the past year alone, making his business less profitable.
+Another man, Aly Saber, 65, said fertiliser prices had gone up by 50 Egyptian pounds in the past year alone, making his business less profitable.

 "Things are tough here in the rural areas," he said as others nodded in agreement.
 "Everything is becoming more expensive."